iahuang/Cyan/README.md

 ## How does it work?

 The language compiler is an intermediate program that parses the Cyan code and translates it into C++ code.
 This new code is then actually compiled by `clang` or whatever, producing a standalone executable.

+## The C++ backend

+Honestly, I don't even know how it works, and I wrote the stupid thing.
+This is partially because the system is a result of mostly trial and error, and because I succ at C++